 –Kathryn Jean Lopez is the editor of National Review Online.

-Pictures and Tears, by James Elkins.
+, by James Elkins.
 Art historian Elkins “posted inquiries in newspapers and journals, asking for stories from anyone who had responded to a painting with tears.”
 A fascinating analysis of why contemporary viewers steadfastly resist the emotional pull of art.
 Instead of giving a coffee-table art book, give a book that examines how we respond to art–and why we don’t.

 The Mountain of Silence, by Kyriacos C. Markides.
 In the life of an Eastern Christian island monastery, visible devils still attack monks, and a wonderworking abbot can telescope time.
 Beneath this surprising material is an invitation: a pre-modern, mystical faith still practiced today, which offers a bracing alternative to intellectualized Western Christianity.
 For anyone interested in spirituality of any stripe, or even for those who think they’re not interested.

 Animals in Translation, by Temple Grandin.
 With a Ph.D. in animal science, Grandin says that her autism enables her to understand animals instinctively.
 Lots to learn for the animal-lover on your list.